The Picnic Train: History

 Since its establishment, The Picnic Train has added other locomotives and carriages to its fleet.
-One major part of this new operation was the introduction of the former Victorian Railways locomotive R766 after a two decade restoration.
+One major part of this new operation was the introduction of the former Victorian Railways locomotive R766 after a two decade restoration, and the ongoing restoration of former New South Wales Government Railways locomotive 3112.
 In addition diesel locomotive 4903 was purchased from the Lachlan Valley Railway in 2020.